 - To encourage the implementation and transmission of research outcomes and to communicate them and the knowledge acquired among researchers and stakeholder sectors.

 Nowadays Preventive Conservation of Cultural Heritage (CH) and, in particular, Underwater Cultural Heritage (UCH) represents a crucial issue to safeguard tangible testimonies of past human life preserved on the seabed.
 Solutions to preventive conservation in the UCH sector are still costly and sometimes very difficult to develop and implement.
 This is because the research activities in the marine environments imply greater difficulties than the aerial environment in terms of methods as well as in the use of advanced technologies.
 Underwater sites are generally difficult to access, and more dangerous, compared with working on dry land.
-Also, working in marine environment, and use specific equipment requires a lot of experience, highly skilled operators and the coordination of different "technical actors", thus keeping such solutions out of the reach of "common operators".
+Also, working in the marine environment, and using specific equipment requires a lot of experience, highly skilled operators and the coordination of different "technical actors", thus keeping such solutions out of the reach of "common operators".

 In this context, the whole management of an underwater site, starting from the evaluation of its state of conservation until the restoration works, is often carried out by "external experts", implying enormous costs, not always manageable and applicable.